Diseases carried by mosquitos could be diminished by creating a vaccine for the insect’s saliva

 To get it out of us and into her, she injects us with substances that dilate the blood vessels and prevent the blood from clotting.
 And, it turns out, these substances do more than cause the itchy red welts we call mosquito bites.

 Scientists solve a mosquito mystery

-Researchers have observed for some time now that laboratory mice tend to develop more severe symptoms of mosquito-borne diseases like dengue fever when the virus are passed to the host via a mosquito rather simply injected with a needle.
+Researchers have observed for some time now that laboratory mice tend to develop more severe symptoms of mosquito-borne diseases like dengue fever when the virus being passed to the host via a mosquito rather simply injected with a needle.

 It turns out that the itchy red welts are acting like a Trojan horse.
 Our body is tricked into having an allergic reaction by the mosquito saliva when it really should be having an antiviral reaction from the virus that’s been injected.
 The immune system isn’t alerted about the virus in the mosquito’s saliva.

 What are summoned instead by the saliva are immune cells that are susceptible to the virus.
 Your body ends up helping the virus establish infection because your immune system is sending cells the virus is able to infect.

 Scientists pieced this mystery together by exposing mice to mosquito saliva without the dengue virus.
 They were able to document the summoning of susceptible cells, including one from the bone marrow.
 This transport of immune cells was still detected seven days after the mosquito bite.
 The bone marrow piece was particularly troubling to discover because it means that the bone marrow is being primed as a reservoir for the viruses carried in the mosquito saliva.

 The takeaway?
 Mosquito saliva modifies our entire immune system, setting it up for pathogens to replicate easier so they can cause more disease.
 So, even if you’re bitten by mosquitos who aren’t carrying any pathogens, they’re compromising your immune system.
 That mosquito bite red welt is really just a red herring.